ocadotechnology/quantumjs/quantum-html/readme.md

 # quantum-html

-A module intended for use with `quantum-js`
+A module intended for use with `quantum-core`

 This module adds a file transform that converts objects to virtual dom content and then converting to html, as well as basic html entity transforms.